quassy/elementary-apps/pages/wishlist.md

 *Process Viewer* | Process viewer | There is no easy way to view (and sometimes kill) the running processes.
 Being able to view the CPU and memory load would be also nice
 *VC Client* | Client for git (& others?) | Maybe something like [described in this blog entry](http://tonsky.me/blog/reinventing-git-interface/), or GitHub for Windows

-If there is another app for elementary you are missing desperately, feel free to [file an issue at GitHub](https://github.com/quassy/elementary-apps/issues/new) to get it added to the list (or *just* create it yourself).
+If there is another app for elementary you are missing desperately, feel free to [file an issue at GitHub](https://github.com/quassy/elementary-apps/issues/new) to get it added to the list (or *just* develop it yourself).